-As we lock on our values as a child, we have spent time since writing unconscious rules about what it takes to have our values met by ourselves and others.
+As we lock on our values as a child, we have spent time since writing unconscious rules about what it takes to have our values met and nourished by ourselves and others.
 For one person, the value of love gets met by receiving handwritten notes from a loved one.
 For another person, it is having unconditional support no matter how big or small the situation.

 Time to identify the rules you have for your core values and determine if they are serving you.
 Take the time to answer the following questions:

+Identifying Your Rules

-- 1. For each of your core values, identify what 'rules' you have for that value to be met? i.e. courage I must live on the edge, I must constantly be pushing the envelope, I must always speak my mind no matter the impact, I must say yes to the things I fear the most. - a.
-Which of these rules is positively serving me? - b.
-Which ones need to be revised or possibly let go? - 2.
-How do you expect to have your core values met in your career?
-Reflect on the role, company culture, leadership, peers, team and self. - a.
-Which of these rules is positively serving me? - b.
-Which ones need to be revised or possibly let go? - 3.
-How do you have your core values met in your personal life? - a.
-Which of these rules is positively serving me? - b.
-Which ones need to be revised or possibly let go?
+For each of your core values, identify what 'rules' you have for that value to be met? i.e. Value: Courage - I must live on the edge, I must constantly be pushing the envelope, I must always speak my mind no matter the impact, I must say yes to the things I fear the most.

+Value Rules that positively serve me Rules that are not positively serving me

+Step 4: Rules & Nourishment

+Professional Life Rules

+How do you expect to have your core values met in your career through your 'rules'?
+Reflect on the role, company culture, leadership, peers, team and self.

+Value Rules that positively serve me Rules that are not positively serving me

+Personal Life Rules

+How do you have your core values met in your personal life?

+Value Rule that positively serve me Rules that are not positively serving me

-Awareness enables new behaviour, what will this exercise empower you to do differently moving forward to nourish your values?
+Awareness enables new behaviour.
+What will this exercise empower you to do differently moving forward to nourish your values?

-Values health-check for optimisation
+Values health-check for optimization